-Refer to note 16 to the Company's condensed consolidated interim unaudited financial statements for the period ended March 31, 2023 for further details.
+Refer to note 16 to the Company's condensed consolidated interim unaudited financial statements for the period ended June 30, 2023 for further details.

 In December 2021, the Organization for Economic Co-operation and Development (OECD) published model rules outlining a structure for a new global minimum tax regime to be implemented by participating countries at an agreed future date, currently expected (for most countries) to be 2024.
 Detailed commentary on the rules was released by the OECD during 2022.
 In the March 2023 federal budget, the Canadian government confirmed its commitment to implement the global minimum tax with effect for fiscal years that begin on or after December 31, 2023.
 In December 2022, the European Union adopted a directive that member countries must enact the 15% minimum tax into their national laws by end of 2023.
-The U.K. plans to implement the minimum tax effective for 2024.
-At this point, the countries where the Company currently operates have all indicated their participation.
+In June 2023, the U.K. substantively enacted legislation to implement the minimum tax effective for 2024.
+At this point, the countries where the Company currently operates, other than the U.S., have all indicated their participation.
 A number of these countries currently operate at a lower tax rate than the proposed minimum and when legislation is enacted the Company expects an increase in the effective income tax rate.
 The Company is awaiting the legislation and detailed guidance to assess the full implications of the minimum tax regime.

-CONSOLIDATED FINANCIAL POSITION
+CONSOLIDATED FINANCIAL POSITION ASSETS